Junypr/junypr-berries/posts/i-dont.md

 "mine" and "yours" no longer;
 I exist in singularity,
 the period on the last page,
-unpaired, but not lonely,
+unpaired, but not lonely.
-satisfied, with the story,
-eager, for the space beyond the back cover.
-It's what I needed ---
+It's what I needed —
 the starless sky of twilight
 to fly as I will
 and space to fall.
-This I find only alone;
 I don't
 miss you.